How to boost your mood with a mindful outlook

 Gratitude

 Life can move pretty quickly, and it’s not always easy to spend time reflecting on what you’re grateful for.
 In mindfulness, you are encouraged to give your attention to things in life you are thankful for, no matter how big or small.
 Going through a tough time and dealing with difficult circumstances can cause you to view the world in a more negative way and the positives can get harder to see.
 Practising gratitude can help you see through the fog of life and find the things that are most important to you.
-This helps you to see things from a more balanced perspective.
+This can help you to view things from a more balanced perspective.

 Patience